Short Introduction to Characters in Pride and Prejudice

 Sir William and Lady Lucas

-They are Charlotte’s parents and reside in neighborhood of Bennet family.
+They are Charlotte’s parents and live in the neighborhood of Bennet family.

 Mr. and Mrs. Gardiner